-If your student, or a student you know, is interested in a vision similar to Robert’s, the study of organic farming, and is a resident of Thurston, Lewis or Mason County, or attends High School in Elma or Montesano—-we are proud and honored to help them fulfill their dream by assisting with their college tuition.
+If you, or someone you know, is interested in a vision similar to Robert’s, the study of how to create and maintain sustainable, organic agriculture and farming/ranching in the south sound region of Western Washington state we are proud and honored to help them fulfill their dream by assisting with their educational tuition and/or costs.

-The requirements for the Robert J. Meyer Scholarship include the following: that the applicant:
+The requirements for an applicant to the Robert J. Meyer Scholarship funds include the following:

-- currently be a resident of Thurston, Lewis, or Mason County OR attends high school in Elma or Montesano
+A. Be a current resident of the Washington counties of Thurston, Lewis, or Mason or lives in or attends high school in Elma or Montesano

-- fill out the Scholarship Application completely – Submission Deadline- April 30.
+- Fill out the scholarship application completely – submission deadline annually is- April 30.

-Upon receipt of the application the Robert J. Meyer Scholarship Committee will review the applicants, invite applicants for a personal interview, and then give recommendations to the Board of the Friends of the Olympia Farmer’s Market ( FOFM) to approve and fund the applicants.
+- Upon receipt of the application the FOFM Robert J. Meyer Scholarship Committee will review the applicants, invite chosen applicants for a personal interview, and then give recommendations to the Board of the Friends of the Olympia Farmer’s Market ( FOFM) to approve and fund the applicants.